Jintang County

 Jintang County (Note: Also formerly romanized as Kin-tang Heen.) is a county of the City of Chengdu, capital of Sichuan, China.

 Geography

-Jintang is bordered by the prefecture-level cities of Deyang to the north and east and Jianyang to the south.
+Jintang is bordered by the prefecture-level city of Deyang to the north and east and the county-level city of Jianyang to the south.

 History

 In the 19th century, Jintang County was regarded as producing the best tobacco in Sichuan after nearby Pidu District.

 Administrative divisions

 Jintang is subdivided in 6 subdistricts and 10 towns: